naezeroth/apurva-shukla.me/content/blog/current-state-privacy/index.md

 These are my personal recommendations, and after listing these I will provide more resources that I think are really valuable.

+1. Change the privacy settings of your frequently used social media sites
+    - You can access all of Google's [here](https://myaccount.google.com/privacycheckup/) which can stop them tracking your web/app activity, location history, Youtube history and advertisement targeting.
+    - You can change your Facebook privacy settings [here](https://www.facebook.com/privacy/checkup/)
 1. Use [Brave browser](https://brave.com/) on all devices (Windows, MacOS, iOS, Android, Linux)
     -  Brave has ad-blocking in built, grealty improving surfing speed and battery life of your devices.
 It's based on Chromium too, so all your Google Chrome extensions will still work!
 1. Use [Ecosia](https://www.ecosia.org/) or [DuckDuckGo](https://duckduckgo.com/) as your primary search engine
     -  Ecosia is like any other search engine, with one major difference: they use their profits to plant trees.
 They have a big emphasis on [privacy](https://info.ecosia.org/privacy), and I personally think the search results are better than any alternatives.
     -  DuckDuckGo is one of the most popular privacy respecting search engines, with rich features and transparency.
 1. Use [Signal](https://signal.org/) for communications
-    -  Signal is a simple, powerful, and secure messenger that is open-source[^9], feature-rich (even with stickers, reactions and GIFS!), and very well respected in the privacy community.
+    -  Signal is a simple, powerful, and secure messenger that is open-source[^12], feature-rich (even with stickers, reactions and GIFS!), and very well respected in the privacy community.
 I totally recommend this, and this is my main way of communicating nowadays.
 1. Use [Protonmail](https://protonmail.com/) for important emails
     - ProtonMail is a free, open-source, encrypted email provider based in Switzerland.
 It is widely regarded as *the* best privacy respecting email provider.
 1. Use [Nextcloud](https://nextcloud.com/) for replacing Google Drive.